Learn when working with a coach would benefit you.

 Set and achieve goals.

-I often describe coaching like a journey you'll take together.
+I often describe coaching like a journey.
 You're the driver of the conversation, you choose the destination (the objective).
-As your thinking partner, the coach's questions and observations enable insight.
-And, together, you co-create a way forward (the outcome).
+As your thinking partner, the coach's questions and observations provide insight and forward movement.
+And, together, you co-create the outcome.

 Coaching conversations can take different formats.